NVIDIA/cloud-native-docs/container-toolkit/cdi-support.md

 The use of the CDI specification is dependent on the CDI-enabled container engine or CLI that you use.
 In the case of `podman`, for example, releases as of `v4.1.0` include support for specifying CDI devices in the `--device` argument.
-Assuming that you genrated a CDI specification as in the preceding section, running a container with access to all NVIDIA GPUs would require the following command:
+Assuming that you generated a CDI specification as in the preceding section, running a container with access to all NVIDIA GPUs would require the following command:

 ```console
 $ podman run --rm --device nvidia.com/gpu=all --security-opt=label=disable ubuntu nvidia-smi -L